Pastor Moriah Seaman

 Each week (every Monday) in the 10 week period, the participants will use their smartphones to text a picture of their feet standing on their scale (with the result visible) to the group leader (yours truly, Pastor Moriah).
 There's something about submitting cold hard evidence that forces us to stay true to our plan!
 The numbers from these photos are shared through our Remind text group that is accessible only to those participating.
 Just like the hit show “Biggest Loser,” having your progress revealed to the group will be a powerful form of accountability!

 IMPORTANT NOTE: Never at any point will a particular person's progress be involuntarily emphasized or focused on.
 There will be no shaming or scolding of any kind.
 The results will always be posted altogether.
-We're aiming to foster this accountability in an environment of encouragement, not guilt.
+We're aiming to foster this accountability in an environment of encouragement and support, not guilt.

 What happens at the end of the 10 weeks?
 It's pay day!
 You'll get $1 back for every pound you lost.
 If you lost 10lbs or more, you'll get all $10 back.
 If you lost 7lbs, you get $7 back, and so on.
 However, for every week that you do not send in your weekly scale pic, a dollar will be subtracted from your total possible earnings.
 If you lost 10 lbs, but only sent in your scale pic for 7 of the 10 weeks, you can only earn back a maximum of $7.
 The reminder texts make this part easy, but be sure to stay on top of the weekly scale pics!